Welcome to the official home of SCRIW, the South Carolina Robotics Invitational and Workshops!

 When and where is it?

-SCRIW VI is scheduled for Saturday, October 15, 2016 at Dreher High School in downtown Columbia, South Carolina.
+SCRIW IX is scheduled for Saturday, October 26, 2019 at Dreher High School in downtown Columbia, South Carolina.
 The recently-renovated campus will provide plenty of room for teams and workshops.
-The final schedule is coming, but here’s the schedule we used for SCRIW V for a feeling:
+The planned schedule looks like this:

 0800: Pits open to teams